STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/29-BARSLIP Material.md

 can specify units in psi (i.e. pounds/inch2) or in MPa (i.e. N/mm2).
 The
 code detects units in psi if the compressive strength of concrete is greater than 1000 otherwise it takes it as MPa system.
-The optional variable $unit will help the user to specify other different types of unit systems according to one's choice, but currently it is limited to the unit systems as specified above.
+The optional variable `unit` will help the user to specify other different types of unit systems according to one's choice, but currently it is limited to the unit systems as specified above.
 The user should also take care to specify the units of length in the corresponding matching units. (note:
 Pa = N/m2; ksf = kilo-pound/ft2)</li>
 </ul>

 <hr />

 <p>Code Developed by: <span style="color:blue"> Nilanjan Mitra,
 CalPoly State University </span></p>